Dodgers' Kelly suspended 8 games for buzzing, mocking Astros - WHIZ News

 Dodgers manager Dave Roberts was suspended one game and Astros manager Dusty Baker was fined an undisclosed amount.

+Baker said he was fined because his players came onto the field, breaking COVID-19 health and safety protocols.

+“It’s no big deal,” he said of the fine.
+“I’ll just pay a fine.
+No problem.”

 Kelly elected to appeal and can continue to play until the process is complete.
-Roberts was serving his penalty Wednesday night when the Dodgers played at Houston.
+Roberts served his penalty Wednesday night when the Dodgers beat Houston 4-2 in 13 innings.

 Kelly, a hard thrower with a touch of wildness, has previously been suspended in his career for throwing at a batter.
 An eight-game penalty in this virus-shortened 60-game season is equivalent of 22 games in 162-game season.